XavierHuangWF/efficient-financial-distillation/README.md

 ## Reproducing the main README figures

-To keep the README visually informative without becoming cluttered, the main figures are:
+The figures used in this README are:

 1. `seed_selection_tsne.png`
-   Best for showing why clustered seeds are more representative than random seeds.
+   Shows why clustered seeds are more representative than random seeds.

 2. `results_phrasebank_fixed.png`
-   Best for summarizing the main benchmark story on the formal dataset.
+   Summarizes the main benchmark story on the formal dataset.

 3. `results_twitter_fixed.png`
-   Best for showing the benchmark story on noisy financial text.
+   Summarizes the benchmark story on noisy financial text.

 4. `prompt_ablation_fixed.png`
    Demonstrates that the prompt templates each contribute useful diversity.